biothings/biothings_explorer/README.md

 `$ DEBUG=biothings-explorer-trapi:*,smartapi-kg:*,call-apis:*,biomedical-id-resolver:* npm start` (also outputs debug statements from dependencies)

-By default, the `/v1/query` endpoint only supports 3 queries per min, you could modify this behavior by setting MAX_QUERIES_PER_MIN environment variable when starting the service
+By default, the `/v1/query` endpoint only supports 15 queries per min, you could modify this behavior by setting MAX_QUERIES_PER_MIN environment variable when starting the service.

 `$ MAX_QUERIES_PER_MIN=5 npm start`

+### Running the project with redis

+If you have a native installation of redis, or a Docker image of the latest redis (`docker pull redis:latest`), the workspace provides a means of automatically starting the server alongside redis with default host/port configurations:

+`npm start redis`

+This will automatically start redis (preferring a Docker container, and falling back to native installation), and then start the server ready to connect to redis.

+### Stopping the server

+Should the server need to be stopped in the middle of an asynchronous request, or is otherwise misbehaving, use `npm stop`, which will ensure the server and its subprocesses are killed.

 ### Simple build for production